pbs-students/pbs-challenges/edhowland/lib/bart-automation/README.md

 - automate-me.sh : Script to automate all the steps
   * Currently only incomplete list of comments detailing each step
   * Meant to be pseudo-code which will become real code in Bash someday

+## Highlight: New Nushell automation

+In the folder: ./nushell, you will find a more natural way of automating the collection  of Bart's challenge solutions.
+See: [nushell/README.md](nushell/README.md)